Salmon Ochazuke (Green Tea Over Rice)

 Health benefits:

-According to the National Library of Medicine, the benefits of Green Tea are many.
+The benefits of Green Tea are many.
 Green tea is full of antioxidants as well as anti-inflammatory and cancer-fighting properties.
 Regular consumption can strengthen the immune system and fight against cold and flu viruses.

 Overall, it’s a dish that contains lots of nutrients.
 Green tea is anti-inflammatory, salmon adds protein and good-for-you omega-3 fatty acids, umeboshi plums contain anti-oxidants, and nori is rich in essential minerals.